GOP legislator apologizes after recording reveals comments disparaging opponent’s race, sexuality

 In the call, Grant said Mejia-Beal, who is a gay, Black Democrat from Lisle, is afraid to travel to the heart of her district, “not because he’s Black but because of the way he talks, he’s all LGBTQ.”
 In another clip Grant says Mejia-Beal is “just another one of the Cook County people. ...
 Another Black Caucus.”

 The three lawmakers called on Grant to offer a “sincere apology” to Beal, and the freshman Republican lawmaker issued an apology in an email release shortly before the news conference began.
+She also apologized in a voicemail to Mejia-Beal.

 “I deeply regret the comments I made about Ken Mejia-Beal and reached out to apologize to him this morning.
 These comments do not reflect my heart or my faith,” Grant wrote in a short statement.